mohamed-sallam/plotf/README.md

 #### `static int getIndex(const QStringList &haystack, const QVector<QString> &needles)`
 Get the index of the first existent needle from `needles` in `haystack`.
 #### `static bool isdouble(const QString &str)`
-Check if the provided string `str` is double or not and return `true` if it's exist and `false` if it's not.
+Check if the provided string `str` is double or not and return `true` if it's and `false` if it's not.
 #### `static long double stringNumberOrVariableToLongDouble(const QString &numberOrVariable, const QString &variableName, const long double &variableValue, bool &error)`
 Convert string number (e.g. `"-10.5"`) or mathematical variable (e.g. `"x"`) to a `long double`.
 If it's string number, it returns it as `long double`.
 But if it is a mathematical variable, it returns the variable number that is provided as a parameter in that function.